Related Web Pages

 To figure out your own sizing (instead of using the chart) here’s the formula: (A [inside diameter] + B [metal thickness])* pi .
 Pi is(3.14159265359+).
 You can round Pi down to 3.14 if you want.
 In summary, the formula is: (A + B) * Pi = blank length (+ .5mm if over 4mm wide).

-Other considerations: how much metal you remove from the ends, how you mark the metal, how cleanly you cut the metal so, sometimes we need to stretch (or shrink) our ring blanks – all contribute to size variences.
+How much metal you remove from the ends, how you mark the metal, how cleanly you cut the metal so, sometimes we need to stretch (or shrink) our ring blanks – all contribute to size variances.
 This is, just one of the many reasons, why I make adjustable rings.
 Not only is the sizing iffy but, people’s fingers change size throughout the day, month and year – not to mention over a lifetime!

+This doesn’t appear to be working as of March, 2017 – too bad.
 Want to skip the math and too tired to look at the chart?
 Here’s a Ring Blank Calculator by Mordent Design.
+Gesswein has more on ring blanks.

 - Jewelers Resource: A Reference of Gems, Metals, Formulas and Terminology for Jewelers (Revised Edition) (Jewelry Crafts) by Bruce Knuth.